dirtbags/moth/README.md

 Puzzle categories are distributed in a different way than the server.
 After setting up (see above), just run

 	$ /opt/moth/mycontest/bin/install-category /path/to/my/category

+If you want to create puzzles, also check out [How to Create Puzzle Categories](doc/writing-puzzles.md).

 Running It
 -------------

 Get your web server to serve up your contest.
+In addition to static files, it'll need to do CGI.
 Here's one way to do it on Xubuntu 14.04 LTS with  [lighttpd](https://lighttpd.net) where the contest is at `/opt/moth/mycontest` and `mothd` is running as user `moth`:

 First, install lighttpd and backup the configuration: